 - Press the Get updates button to check for updates.
 MS Store will automatically download available updates for Weather or other apps.

-Weather, and other apps, might not open if the MS Store cache is corrupted.
+Weather, and other apps, might not open if the Microsoft Store cache is corrupted.
 You can fix the cache by clearing it.
-Press the Windows key + R hotkey, and then enter ‘wsreset’ in Run.
+Press the Windows key + R hotkey, and then enter wsreset in Run.
 A Command Prompt window will pop up when you press the OK button.

-- The click Add, edit or remove people to open the window shown in the snapshot directly below.
+- Then click Add, edit or remove people to open the window shown in the snapshot directly below.

 - Select the Add someone else to this PC option.

-- Click I don’t have this person’s sign-in information > Add a user without an admin account to open the login fields below.
+- Click I don’t have this person’s sign-in information and click on Add a user without an admin account to open the login fields below.

-- Then enter the required login details there, and press the Next button.
+- Then enter the required login details and press the Next button.

-- Thereafter, log in to your new user account and open the Weather app there.
+- Thereafter, log in to your new user account and open the Weather app.

-- Enter ‘rstrui’ in Run, and click the OK button.
+- Enter rstrui and click the OK button.